Beliavsky/Fortran-code-on-GitHub/README.md

 [PolyCon](https://github.com/cmacmackin/PolyCon): abstract container derived type which can be used as a sort of unlimited polymorphic entity whose contents are retrievable with type-guards, by Chris MacMackin.
 Different subclasses are created in order to hold different data-types.

 [qContainers](https://github.com/darmar-lt/qcontainers): container library for Fortran language.
-It enables to store any internal Fortran data type and any derived data type to the container.
+It enables one to store any internal Fortran data type and any derived data type to the container.
 It implements containers for key/value pairs: tree table and hash table, and containers for objects: list and vector.

 [VectorClass](https://github.com/thchang/VectorClass): Fortran 2003 dynamic memory array that functions similarly (but not identically) to the C++ Vector class, by Tyler Chang